-Firebird comes with two utilities for backing up and restoring your databases: gbak and nbackup.
+Firebird comes with two utilities for backing up and restoring your databases: gbak and nbackup (note: nbackup is broken in 2.1; fixed with errors in 2.1.1; completely fixed in 2.1.2).
 Both can be found in the bin subdirectory of your Firebird installation.
-Firebird databases can be backed up whilst users are connected to the system and going about their normal work.
+Firebird databases can be backed up while users are connected to the system and going about their normal work.
 The backup will be taken from a snapshot of the database at the time the backup began.